Byton wins fresh financing in round 3

 Byton contracts manufacturing in South Korea

 The automotive parts manufacturer MS Autotech has just become a contract manufacturer for Byton in South Korea.
-Through its subsidiary Myongshin, MS Autotech will produce more than 50,000 electric cars annually – in a former General Motors factory.
+Through its subsidiary Myoungshin, MS Autotech will produce more than 50,000 electric cars annually – in a former General Motors factory.
+Weiterlesen

 Byton reveals the serial M-Byte at the IAA

 At the IAA, Byton presented the series version of the M-Byte.
 The first deliveries to customers in China are slightly behind schedule and will begin in mid-2020.
 In Europe and North America, the company’s debut current will be launched in 2021.
 Weiterlesen